 Before You Feed Them

 The safest way to feed your cat canned tuna is to ask your vet.
 It’s important to always consult your vet when you make a new addition to their diet.
 Cats demand stability in their routine, including consistency in their food.
 So, if canned tuna is something that they might not be able to eat for whatever reason, it’s best to know beforehand.

 When You Feed Them

 Always feed your cat canned tuna packed in water.
 Do not give them any type of canned tuna with flavorings such as added salt or tuna in oil.
 Moreover, remember that all supplemental treats, including tuna, must make up less than 10% of your cat’s daily calorie intake.
-The rest 90% must be proper, high-quality cat food.
+The other 90% must be proper, high-quality cat food.
 Avoid feeding them too much tuna.
-Try and limit tuna treat to 2-3 times a week.
+Try and limit tuna treats to 2-3 times a week.